Home > Eating In > Cocktails > Make-Ahead Freezer Door Margaritas

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

-Pro-tip: This frozen margarita recipe is easy to make but does require 18 hours in the freezer so make a double batch.
+Pro tip: This frozen margarita recipe is easy to make but requires 18 hours in the freezer, so make a double batch.
 Bonus: there is no blender needed!

 process shots for step 1

-2. Freeze: Cover with the lid and place in the freezer for at least 18 hours.
-Prior to serving stir margarita to get the perfect slushy consistency.
+2. Freeze: Cover with the lid and place in the freezer for at least 18 hours before serving.
+Stir the margarita to get the perfect slushy consistency.

-3. Serve: Stir frozen margaritas and then serve with a salted rim and a wedge of lime.
+3. Serve: Stir frozen margaritas and serve with a salted rim and a wedge of lime.
+Perfect with homemade tortilla chips and spicy pico de gallo, or set up a nacho bar toppings spread for a party.

 freezer margaritas in a glass with a lime garnish and a sprinkle of lime zest on top